Feb 12, 2018

 specifically about the importance of acknowledging your sexual

-episode uncovers some deep and hurtful experiences.
-Issues such as
+episode uncovers some deep and hurtful experiences such as sexual

-sexual abuse, same-sex attraction, and childhood abuse.
-If you are
+abuse, same-sex attraction, and childhood abuse.
+If you are in a

-in a group setting be aware that this is sensitive, intricate, and
+group setting, be aware that this is sensitive for many people to

 Patrick’s book ‘Grace